NunoSempere/clarivoyance/list/index.md

 - ★ How much does risk of AI takeover by 2100 fall per $10 million the US government spends on monitoring AI progress?

-- ★★ By 2025/2030/2035/2040/2050 will there be a private US standards setting organisation (https://forum.effectivealtruism.org/posts/zvbGXCxc5jBowCuNX/how-technical-safety-standards-could-promote-tai-safety) designed partly to guard against takeover/existential risk from AI to which a majority of US leadings labs are signed up?
+- ★★ By 2025/2030/2035/2040/2050 will there be a private US standards setting organization (https://forum.effectivealtruism.org/posts/zvbGXCxc5jBowCuNX/how-technical-safety-standards-could-promote-tai-safety) designed partly to guard against takeover/existential risk from AI to which a majority of US leading labs are signed up?

 - ★★ How much would the formation, by end of 2026 of a standard setting organization of the kind described in the previous question, reduce AI takeover risk by 2100?